mscdex/ssh2/README.md

 * `atime` and `mtime` can be either a Date instance or a UNIX timestamp.

-* `permissions` can either be an integer or a string containing an octal number.
+* `mode` can either be an integer or a string containing an octal number.

 Stats